vincentcommere/Courses-Udem/IFT 6132 - StrucPred&Opt/Project/README.md

 # Exploration with task losses for generative modeling

-we trained the same generator *(a simple MLP with two hidden layers, of input size 2 and output of size 3)* on the task of generating points belonging to a 2D surface manifold embedded in 3D using different task losses:
+We trained the same generator *(a simple MLP with two hidden layers, of input size 2 and output of size 3)* on the task of generating points belonging to a 2D surface manifold embedded in 3D using different task losses:

 * A **parametric adversarial divergence** approximating the Jensen Shannon Divergence (JSD) at convergence *(Vanilla GAN)*